 If the filmmaker starts off with a large depth of field, and in the same shot moves to a shallow one, the new focused element becomes the centerpiece for the scene.

-It dramatizes it just by switching the focus, manipulating the depth of field.
+It dramatizes it just by switching the types of camera focus, manipulating the depth of field.
 Check out the video below to see this technique in Casino Royale.

 But shooting elements in focus isn't the only way to tell your story.